[Skip this section if you don't want to read about the reference to the Mothers of Invention.

 Here's my conclusion for those who don't want to wade through the explanation:

 The notion that there is a north-flowing river from the land of Nephi to the land of Zarahemla is correct, but it’s not the Sidon River.
-Translated into the modern world, the Sidon is the Mississippi, and the river flowing from the land of Zarahemla up in elevation and south to the land of Nephi is the Tennessee River.
+Translated into the modern world, the Sidon is the Mississippi, and the river flowing from land of Nephi (Tennessee, which is higher in elevation) down to the land of Zarahemla (Illinois, which is lower in elevation) is the Tennessee River.

 Orson Pratt's north-flowing river originated with his hemispheric model (discussed below).